FVO: Fast Visual Odometry with Transformers: Introduction

 \section{Introduction}

-The goal of monocular visual odometry is to estimate a camera’s position and orientation from a sequence of video frames~\citep{cadena2016past_present_future_of_slam}.
-In recent years, monocular visual odometry has gained increasing attention across various fields, including augmented reality, virtual reality, autonomous driving, and robotics.
-This growing interest is particularly notable when compared to systems that rely on stereo vision~\citep{wang2017stereo_dso,engel2014lsd} or multimodal inputs, such as visual-inertial odometry~\citep{stumberg2018direct_sparse_visual_inertial,christian2015robotics_science_systems}.
-Although monocular setups present greater challenges, their simplicity in deployment enables even broader applicability in real-world scenarios.
-Therefore, this paper focuses on monocular visual odometry using neural network-based approaches.
+The goal of visual odometry (VO) is to estimate a camera’s position and orientation from a sequence of video frames~\cite{cadena2016past_present_future_of_slam}.
+In recent years, it has attracted growing interest in applications such as augmented and virtual reality, autonomous driving, and robotics.
+Compared to systems based on stereo vision~\cite{wang2017stereo_dso,engel2014lsd} or additional sensing modalities such as inertial measurements~\cite{stumberg2018direct_sparse_visual_inertial,christian2015robotics_science_systems}, monocular visual odometry is inherently more challenging due to scale ambiguity and reduced geometric constraints.
+However, since monocular setups require only a single camera, they enable simpler deployment and wider applicability in real-world scenarios where additional hardware may be impractical or unavailable.
+Motivated by this trade-off between difficulty and practicality, this paper focuses on monocular visual odometry using neural network-based approaches.